 1. May This Be Love

-This is Jimi's ode to daydreaming, and is basically a love song to an inner spiritual guide he calls "Waterfall".
+This is Jimi’s ode to daydreaming, and is basically a love song to an inner spiritual guide he calls “Waterfall”.
 This originally only appeared on the US and not the UK versions of Are You Experienced, making it an ideal deep cut.
-Featuring some of the amazing, watery, mellow guitar Jimi excelled at.
-There's a plodding, thick drumbeat wherein he tells "Waterfall" why he thinks it is so damn groovy, and then an impassioned defense of daydreamers.
+It features some of the amazing, watery, mellow guitar Jimi excelled at.
+There’s a plodding, thick drumbeat wherein he tells “Waterfall” why he thinks it is so damn groovy, and then an impassioned defense of daydreamers.
 Gorgeous and uplifting from the first moment to the last.

 2. Wait Until Tomorrow